nvmax/FluxComfyDiscordbot/readme.md

       - There is no Admin role since all intents are pulled from discord, Discord Admins already have the rights and intents for all options to admin the bot.
 6. Set the `BOT_SERVER` to the IP address of the machine running the bot.
-7. Set the `COMFY_SERVER` to the IP address of the machine running ComfyUI.
-8. Set the `server_address` to the IP address of the machine running ComfyUI. (so those running locally vs remotely can be used)
+7. Set the `server_address` to the IP address of the machine running ComfyUI.
+(Can be local or remote)

 #### LoRA (Low-Rank Adaptation) models Config